ericmasiello/intro-to-flow-presentation/slides.md

 --

-### Testing Pyramid
+### JavaScript Testing Pyramid
 <img src="img/testing-pyramid.jpg" alt="Testing Pyramid" style="max-height: 450px; border-width: 1px" />

 Note:

-* Bottom of your pyramid you got the easly stuff: linting using tools like eslint
+- Bottom of your pyramid you got the easly stuff: linting using tools like eslint
-* A layer above that you got tests (e.g. unit tests, then integration tests, etc)
+- A layer above that you got tests (e.g. unit tests, then integration tests, etc)
-* Then maybe at the top you have webdriver automated tests using something like Selenium
+- Then maybe at the top you have webdriver automated tests using something like Selenium
-* I think of Flow as that bottom layer: it sits alongside toos like eslint - simple static analysis
+- I think of Flow as that bottom layer: it sits alongside toos like eslint - simple static analysis

 ---